dipanshparmar/pokeindex/README.md

-**It was supposed to be uploaded on the play store, but it couldn't make it because of some copyright issues.
-So uploading it here now :)**
+It was supposed to be uploaded on the play store, but it couldn't make it because of some copyright issues.
+So uploading it here now :)

+### Contributing:
+Not accepting pull requests right now but we can discuss if there is any major thing.